Potential Client: American University Center for Teaching, Research and Learning (CTRL)

 Meet 张静 (Susan) from China

-However cultural exposure and pre-education are not the way to go.
+Cultural exposure and pre-education are not the way to go

-• It’s hard to have the pre-education system setup because communication methods between the school and international students are limited.
-Students don’t normally use e-mail as their main communication method, but rather they will learn to use it more in college.
-Furthermore, they don’t have access to typical American mainstream social media such as Facebook, Instagram, and Twitter.
+• Students don’t normally use e-mail as their main communication method, but rather they will learn to use it more in college.
+Prior to college, Chinese international students don’t have access to typical American mainstream social media such as Facebook, Instagram, and Twitter.

 • The problem is not only about cultural exposure.
 Chinese students have been exposed to American culture when they are in China through the entertainment industry (music, movies, TV shows, and even books).